Emanuele-20/CV/README.md

 At 'Côte' first and at 'Manteca' now, I am responsible for an entire restaurant section, where I managed communications with the Kitchen, Bar, and other commis waiters in order to provide the best hospitality experience possible.
 Core skills included:

-* Work in a fast-paced environment**: I have to make fast decisions and work under pressure when the section assigned is busy and that happens regularly.
+* Work in a fast-paced environment: I have to make fast decisions and work under pressure when the section assigned is busy and that happens regularly.

 * Problem-solving**: I have to always try to find solutions facing unexpected issues, potentially mistakes from the Kitchen or potential mistakes from others waiters that interact with my section.

-* Collaborations and Communications**: My work involves interaction with other teams (Managers, Bar, Kitchen, Commis) so I constantly improving my communication skills furthermore, I have to know the most important aspects of other teams in order to have a functional and effective collaboration and take the best decisions regarding my job.
+* Collaborations and Communications: My work involves interaction with other teams (Managers, Bar, Kitchen, Commis) so I constantly improving my communication skills furthermore, I have to know the most important aspects of other teams in order to have a functional and effective collaboration and take the best decisions regarding my job.

 ## Skills